Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Experiments

-It is worth emphasizing that most baselines rely on revisiting the retained data for fine-tuning during the CU phase, which essentially constitutes a form of \textit{cheating}.
-Such a requirement is fundamentally incompatible with practical CU scenarios, in accordance with the CL philosophy that online task data is discarded after training.
-A rare baseline that does not require any access to the retained set is NegGrad, which updates the model solely by applying reverse gradient descent on the small forgetting set.
+It is worth emphasizing that most baselines rely on revisiting the historical data from the retained set for fine-tuning during the CU phase, which essentially constitutes a form of \textit{cheating}.
+This requirement is fundamentally incompatible with practical CU scenarios, in accordance with the CL philosophy that online task data is discarded after training.
+The baseline that does not require any access to the historical data is NegGrad~\cite{unlearning-11}, which updates the model by applying reverse gradient descent on the small forgetting set.
 However, due to the lack of access to the retained data, NegGrad exhibits relatively poor performance across various evaluation metrics.
-In contrast, our ACU maintains its superior performance in unlearning effectiveness without any access to historical data from the retained set.
-Even under such unfairly disadvantaged conditions, our ACU still achieves notable superiority in unlearning effectiveness, further highlighting the advantages of gradient-free unlearning.
+In contrast, ACU maintains its superior performance without any access to historical data from the retained set, further highlighting its advantages of the gradient-free updates.